devops-and-more/Multi-tier-app/README.md

 git clone https://github.com/devops-and-more/Multi-tier-app.git
 ```
 * Modify Apache configs:
+To point to the app directory and to allow cgi
 ```bash
 # Change DocumentRoot to point to /var/www/html/appdemo
 # This command updates the DocumentRoot in the Apache configuration